 Choosing Remodelling Strategy

-Buying the right kind property for fixing depend on your motivation and strategy for this fixer upper.
+Buying the right kind of property for fixing depends on your motivation and strategy for this fixer upper.
 If you are hoping to rent out the property eventually, you need to look for a property with rentable properties.
 It should be in a safe neighborhood with good schools, have access to major transportation hubs or the public transit system.
 Hunt for the features that your target demographics of renters find attractive.

 If your main target audience is elderly or families, your remodeling should, first of all, ensure safety and сomfort.
 However, since you are not planning to sell the property, you don’t have to show off or make expensive showroom-worthy remodels.
 Your rental should look decent and livable.